Supporting Your Piano Playing Journey

 “…but you haven’t got the right touch for Chopin”.

 Words have astonishing power.
-Whether malicious or simply thoughtless they ooze power when they drip from our mouths, and they wield that power as they bury themselves as seedlings in our souls, germinating and forming the tangled weeds that bind us and inhibit our growth.
+Whether malicious or simply thoughtless they ooze power as they drip from our mouths, and wield their most subtle weapons as they bury themselves as seedlings in our souls, germinating and forming the tangled weeds that bind us and inhibit our growth.